-*NEW* Winter in Glencoe and Rannoch Moor - FULLY BOOKED!
+Winter in Glencoe, Glen Etive and Rannoch Moor

 Our base for this workshop will be the very comfortable Ballachulish Hotel just north of Glencoe village.
 We will base meal times around the light to try to ensure we maximize the best photographic opportunities.

 This tour is led by Mark McColl.
-We will meet at the Ballachulish Hotel at lunchtime on 1st December, or alternatively I can pick up participants at Glasgow airport in the morning for the short 1.5 hr drive to Glencoe.
-This will be a small group workshop (maximum 4 participants) and would be suitable for photographers of all photographic abilities.
+We will meet at the Ballachulish Hotel at lunchtime on 30th November, or alternatively I can pick up participants at Glasgow airport in the morning for the short 1.5 hr drive to Glencoe.
+We will have dawn to dust photography thereafter (weather permitting) through to a dawn / early morning shoot on our last day prior to leaving the hotel.
+This will be a small group workshop (maximum 5 participants) and would be suitable for photographers of all photographic abilities.
 There are a number of images of the Glencoe area on this site that you can look at using the search facility, to give you an idea of what to expect.

 • 4 nights accommodation at the Ballachulish Hotel on a double / single room for single occupancy basis